pranav-ap/blog/content/posts/constraint-satsifaction-problems.md

 	<figcaption>CSP Search Tree for variables A, B and C</figcaption>
 </figure>

-This is where we notice the advantage of a *factored representation* over an atomic representation.
+This is where we see the advantage of a *factored representation* over an atomic representation.
 We can determine whether a state (or assignment) is a goal state (or solution) or not, before reaching the leaves of the tree. ie. just by looking at a partial assignment.

 Large areas of the search-space can thus be eliminated by identifying variable-value combinations that violate constraints.
 The factored representation, can also tell us *why* a certain assignment is not a solution by looking at the variables that violate the constraints.